 When you get food to go, no tip is customary.
-If you get food delivered, you can of course give the delivery person some change as a tip, but it’s not seen as rude if you don’t do this.
+If you get food delivered from Squisito takeaway in Woking or other similar places, you can of course give the delivery person some change as a tip, but it’s not seen as rude if you don’t do this.
 Deliveroo and a lot of other delivery apps have the option to tip now, which is quite handy if you don’t have cash on you.

 TIPPING AT HAIR AND NAIL SALONS AND SPAS